meejah/txtorcon/doc/index.rst

 ========

 .. note:: This code and (especially) documentation is currently a
-    moving target.
-Might be best to clone from git and explore that way.
+    moving target. **I haven't released this officially yet for a reason**.
+It's probably best to clone from git and explore that way.
 These documents can be built with ``make doc`` if you have Sphinx installed.